jorgebucaran/fisher/README.md

 ### 2. How do I use fish as my default shell?

-Add fish to the list of login shells in */etc/shells* and make it your default shell.
+Add fish to the list of login shells in */etc/shells* and make it the default.

 ```sh
 echo "/usr/local/bin/fish" | sudo tee -a /etc/shells